 And if you're curious about the whole rationale behind GC, you can watch the whole video from the creators (including comments from Josh Bloch, who created the java.util collections in the first place):

-This is a presentation I created about Google Guava some years ago:
+This is my presentation I created about Google Guava back in the day.

 You can find the code from this presentation on GitHub.